MasterScrat/rl-insights/docs/a3c.md

 In hindsight
 ---

-- ✅ Executing multiple agents in parallel is a good way to decorrelate observations
+- :white_check_mark: Executing multiple agents in parallel is a good way to decorrelate observations
-- ❌ Asynchronous updates are not a good match for GPU training: see [A2C](#from-a3c-to-a2c)
+- :x: Asynchronous updates are not a good match for GPU training: see [A2C](#from-a3c-to-a2c)
-- ❌ Using exclusively on-policy data is bad for sample efficiency: see [ACER](acer.md), [IMPALA](impala.md)
+- :x: Using exclusively on-policy data is bad for sample efficiency: see [ACER](acer.md), [IMPALA](impala.md)

 Key concepts